thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

 To guide the user during navigation, the app will display an instruction on the screen that includes three key pieces of information:
-  1. Turn Direction Icon: An icon indicating the direction the user needs to turn (e.g., left, right, straight).
+ - Turn Direction Icon: An icon indicating the direction the user needs to turn (e.g., left, right, straight).
-  2. Street Name: The name of the street or path where the user needs to turn or continue.
+ - Street Name: The name of the street or path where the user needs to turn or continue.
 This information is extracted from the navigation instructions provided by the step data.
-  3. Distance to Next Instruction: The distance in meters between the user’s current location and the next maneuver.
+ - Distance to Next Instruction: The distance in meters between the user’s current location and the next maneuver.
 This distance will update in real-time as the user moves.

+In addition to the guided navigation instructions, the app will display a summary of the journey at the bottom of the screen.
+This summary includes:
+ - The estimated total duration of the trip, calculated based on the selected mode of transportation and the route provided by the Google Maps API.
+ - The distance left to travel, displayed in kilometers.
+This is dynamically updated as the user progresses along the route.
+ - The estimated time left to reach the destination, which is also updated in real-time as the user moves closer to their destination.

 **Key Components**: